- Search The Registry

 *The Castillo de San Marcos began construction on this date in 1672.

-Built with Black African slave and Native American labor, it is the oldest masonry fort in the continental United States.
+Built with Black African slaves and Native American labor, it is the oldest masonry fort in the continental United States.
 Still standing, it is located on the western shore of Matanzas Bay in the city of St. Augustine, Florida.
 The city of St. Augustine was founded for the Spanish Crown in 1565 on the site of a former Native American village called Seloy.

-The need for fortifications was recognized after it was attacked by Sir Francis Drake and his fleet of 22 ships in 1586, and over the next 80 years, a succession of nine wooden forts was built in various locations along the coastline.
-However, after a 1668 attack by the English pirate Robert Searle during which the town of St. Augustine was burned to the ground, wooden forts were deemed inadequate, and Mariana, Queen Regent of Spain, approved the construction of a masonry fortification to protect the city.
-The Castillo is a masonry star fort made of stone masonry which consists of ancient shells that have bonded together to form a sedimentary rock similar to limestone.
+The need for fortifications was recognized after it was attacked by Sir Francis Drake and his fleet of 22 ships in 1586, and over the next 80 years, nine wooden forts were built in various locations along the coastline.
+However, after a 1668 attack by the English pirate Robert Searle, during which the town of St. Augustine was burned to the ground, wooden forts were deemed inadequate, and Mariana, Queen Regent of Spain, approved the construction of a masonry fortification to protect the city.
+The Castillo is a masonry star fort made of stone masonry, which consists of ancient shells that have bonded together to form a sedimentary rock similar to limestone.

 The Castillo was designed by the Spanish engineer Ignacio Daza, with construction beginning 107 years after the city's founding by Spanish Admiral and conquistador Pedro Menéndez de Avilés when Florida was part of the Spanish Empire.
 Native Americans, African slaves brought in from Havana, Cuba, did most of the labor.
 Construction lasted twenty-three years, with completion in 1695.
 When Britain gained control of Florida in 1763 pursuant to the Treaty of Paris, St. Augustine became the capital of British East Florida, and the fort was renamed Fort St. Mark until the Peace of Paris (1783) when Florida was transferred back to Spain and the fort's original name restored.
 In 1819, Spain signed the Adams Onís Treaty, which ceded Florida to the United States in 1821; consequently, the fort was designated a United States Army base and renamed Fort Marion.